DustinEwers/DustinEwers.github.io/README.md

 This repo holds the blog of Dustin J. Ewers
 =====================

-All content is copyrighted by me, but all code is licensed under MIT.
+All text is licensed under [Creative Commons](http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US), and all code is licensed under MIT.

 The MIT License (MIT)